2018 Jeep Wrangler fails European crash test

-European crash testers gave the 2018 Jeep Wrangler a scathing one-star rating.
+European crash testers gave the 2018 Jeep Wrangler a scathing one-star rating Wednesday.
 Europe's New Car Assessment Program said the off-roader earned the poor rating due in part to its lack of modern active safety equipment.

-The latest Wrangler is one of few new cars not available with automatic emergency braking, a feature that can prevent wrecks entirely by stopping the vehicle if it senses an impending collision.
+The new Jeep Wrangler didn't offer automatic emergency braking on 2018 versions.

 The rating comes even after 2018 Wrangler aced the side-impact crash tests, however.
-A Fiat Chrysler Automobiles spokesperson told The Drive that the NCAP rating has no effect on regulatory compliance, and to underscore its engineering, said the "JL got a perfect score on one of the side-impact tests—how many vehicles with removable doors can claim that?"
+A Fiat Chrysler Automobiles spokesperson told The Drive that the Wrangler is safe enough to be sold around the world, and that the "JL got a perfect score on one of the side-impact tests—how many vehicles with removable doors can claim that?"

-Michiel van Ratingen, Secretary General of Euro NCAP, said it's "disappointing" to see a brand-new car on sale without active safety features such as automatic emergency braking and active lane control.
+Michiel van Ratingen, secretary general of Euro NCAP, said it's "disappointing" to see a new car on sale without active safety features such as automatic emergency braking and active lane control.

 DON'T MISS: Read our 2018 Jeep Wrangler review